Denman Arena: Construction

 In January 1911, Joe Patrick sold his Nelson, British Columbia lumber business for $440,000.
 The Patrick family moved to Victoria and the decision was made to use the proceeds of the company sale to go into the business of professional ice hockey.
 The family built the Denman Arena to support the new Pacific Coast Hockey Association professional ice hockey league, to be run by Joe's sons Frank and Lester Patrick.
 Both Frank and Lester were professional ice hockey players and had played in the National Hockey Association and other early professional leagues in Eastern Canada.
 Simultaneously, the Patricks also built the 4000-seat Patrick Arena in Victoria.

 To build the Vancouver arena, the Patricks bought a parcel of land consisting of thirteen lots from the water's edge of Coal Harbour to Georgia Street, bounded by Denman and Chilco Streets.
 The location was near Stanley Park to the west, and was connected to the downtown business district by a streetcar line along Georgia Street.
 The site was previously the location of the Kanaka Ranch, which was settled in the 1860s by Hawaiian families, who grew fruit and vegetables, and produced charcoal, on the site.

 To finance the construction of the Arena, the Patricks formed the Vancouver Arena Company Limited, capitalized at $200,000.
 The company was divided into 1000 preferred shares and 1000 common shares, with a 10% annual dividend.
 The company issued an initial share offering, but by September 1911, the offering had only raised $1400.
-Two more investors signed on, but it was up to the Paticks to take the rest.
+Two more investors signed on, but it was up to the Patricks to take the rest.
 To facilitate the playing of ice hockey in Vancouver's moderate climate, the Patricks imported mechanical ice freezing equipment that Frank and Lester Patrick had seen in operation at New York's St. Nicholas Arena.
 The Denman Arena opened on December 20, 1911, attracting 1500 people for a session of public ice skating.
 Denman Arena held 10,500 people, making it at the time, the largest indoor arena in Canada, one of the world's largest indoor arenas, and the second largest indoor arena in North America, after the second Madison Square Garden in New York City.
 The Arena was built at a cost of $226,382.

 In 1927, the Patricks built the 2,500 seat Denman Auditorium next to the Arena.
 The Auditorium, which was multi-purpose, survived the fire of 1936 and was renovated in 1952.
-It re-opened on September 10, 1952 as the Georgia Auditorium concert hall.
+It re-opened on September 10, 1952, as the Georgia Auditorium concert hall.
 It only lasted seven years before it was demolished in 1959, after the construction of the Queen Elizabeth Theatre.